Table of Contents

 • 6.
 Travel Insurance for Brazil

-South America isn’t the safest place in the world and travel insurance is an absolute must for traveling in Brazil.
+South America isn’t the safest place in the world, so travel insurance is an absolute must for traveling in Brazil.
 If something bad happens on your trip – theft, accident, baggage loss, medical emergency – you will need a plan.
-And since your domestic provider does not generally follow you over the border (this includes Medicare and Medicaid), you’ll need to ensure you’re not paying mega bills out-of-pocket.
+And since your domestic provider does not generally follow you over the border (this includes Medicare and Medicaid), you’ll need to ensure you’re not paying preventable bills out-of-pocket.

 Faye offers easy coverage and claims that can be handled through their mobile app.
 When I needed help, I talked to a real human and felt more supported than any other time I’ve dealt with a provider (since usually they’re pushing paperwork, delaying the process, and being less than helpful!)
 Faye is the opposite – they helped me video chat with my doctor and then wired us the funds when we needed it most.
 It’s an affordable way to relieve any stress and you’ll thank yourself for the security net.